chikinn/battle-line/README.md

 # battle-line
-Computer players for a two-player card game inspired by poker
+Computer players for a poker-inspired two-player card game